 Don’t have the time to visit any of the stores mentioned above?
 Or perhaps you’re only making a flying stop in Istanbul but still want to experience some of the finest, most varied flavours of the treat?
 Tadinda Anadolu is the best place to buy Turkish Delight in Istanbul Airport, without a doubt, and competes with many of the stores in the city proper.

 While perhaps not offering the same quality of Turkish Delight as the other, more established brands, there are still tons of places to try the sweet in the Spice Bazaar in the Eminonu area.
 Stall and store owners do a lot to make their offerings extra pleasing to the eye, so you’re sure to find some excellently Instagrammable lokum here!

 Like the Spice Bazaar, there are tons of places to try some Turkish Delight in the Grand Bazaar, one of the largest and oldest covered markets in the world, a tourist destination in its own right.
 Again, they might not quite live up to the quality of the other brands mentioned here but if you have a craving while you’re sightseeing, there are plenty of confectionaries to try.

 There you have it!
-If you want to know where to buy Turkish Delight in Istanbul, we have given you plenty of places to start!
+If you want to know where to buy Turkish Delight in Istanbul in 2022, we have given you plenty of places to start!
 Think we’ve missed any places that deserve a spot on the list?
 Feel free to get in touch or leave a comment about your own Turkish lokum experiences in the city.